 People have fallen short of the glory of God.
 The glory of God that was revealed to Moses (Ex.
 33:18, 22) is the character of God—goodness, mercy and forgiveness.
 This glory can be reflected in God’s children who surrender their lives to the Lord.
 Thus, Paul speaks of men as “the image and glory of God” (1 Cor.
 11:7).
 As God’s glory which is revealed in Christ shines from the scriptures into the hearts and minds of the believers, it transforms them into “light in the Lord” (Eph.
 5:8).
 “We all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory” (2 Cor.
 3:18).

 So, when babies are born, they start their life with a clean account of sins which means they are not born with a sinful record.
-But rather they are born with an inherited tendency to sin.
+But rather they are born with an inherited evil and a tendency to sin.
 If a baby is born in a Christian family and he dies, he will be raised at the resurrection to join his parents in heaven (1 Corinthians 7:14).
 But if the baby lives and grows old, he will be held accountable for his own decisions.